2ndLetter/kubernetes-ftw/notes/00-security-api-groups.md

   ```
   Starting to serve on 127.0.0.1:8001
   ```
-  - This starts a proxy service on local port 8001
+  - This launches a proxy service on local port 8001
   - Uses ".kube/config" credentials to access the cluster
-  - tbd
+  - So you don't have to include certificates in each curl command
+- kube proxy != kubectl proxy
+  - kube proxy: Used to enable access to K8s cluster
+  - kubectl proxy: http proxy service created by kube control utility to access the kube api server